esphome/esphome-docs/components/display/nextion.rst

 .. note::

-    Although you can use the rendering lambda most, if not all, updates to the Nextion can be handled by the individual Nextiom components. **See Below**
+    Although you can use the rendering lambda most, if not all, updates to the Nextion can be handled by the individual Nextion components. **See Below**

 Please see :ref:`display-printf` for a quick introduction into the ``printf`` formatting rules and :ref:`display-strftime` for an introduction into the ``strftime`` time formatting.